MemeTeamIn2017/ur-server/README.md

 * successful: Boolean - the status, `true` if it was successful, `false` otherwise.

 **Optional fields**
 * reason: String - the reason for the Auth fail.
+* locale: String - if the authentication request was successful and the user had used GeoIP to determine the country code, this field will contain the country code of the player's GeoIP location.

 Possible values for `reason`:
 * TAKEN - if the name is already in use.